Anawalt Logo

 Every garden contains a tomato plant or two, and many more if you’re willing to venture beyond the standard Beefsteak or Roma.

 But did you know tomatoes fare much better with the right company?
-You see, plants need friends, too!
+You see, plants need buddies, too!

-They don’t get lonesome in the usual sense, lacking central nervous systems to process emotions, but they benefit heartily from companion planting, a technique unfamiliar to many first-time gardeners.
+They don’t get lonesome in the usual sense, lacking a central nervous system to process emotions, but they benefit heartily from companion planting, a technique unfamiliar to many first-time gardeners.

 What Is Companion Planting?